Third-Party CookiesIs Traffic Tracking a Thing of the Past?

 In contrast, third-party cookies are created by domains other than the one you're accessing.
 They primarily serve tracking and advertising purposes.
 It's worth noting that the crosshairs are pointed at third-party cookies.
 First-party cookies, which capture actions only on the intentionally visited website, aren't the culprits here.

-Other Alternatives to Third-Party Cookies
+Other Marketing Alternatives to Third-Party Cookies

 #1.
 Device Fingerprinting